ledn-reviewer/ledn-frontend-challenge/README.md

 - Problem-Solving
 - Full Development Process
 - AI Usage

+During the interview process, you may be asked to explain any part of your codebase.
+Be prepared to discuss your decision-making process and demonstrate understanding of all implemented solutions.

 The requirements and evaluation criteria are vague on purpose, use your best judgment to implement the solution.
 Threat this as a production grade application.